 If the words in this title didn’t mean much to you, there’s still a good chance that you’ve seen a film, play or television programme that borrowed heavily from the traditions of the Commedia dell’Arte.
 A masked theatre style that originated in Italy in the 16th century, every performance revolves around improvisations between stock characters, including Arlechinno the comic servant, Columbina the gossipy maid, Pantalone the old miser and the Inamorati – star-crossed lovers.

 International Commedia dell’Arte Day officially takes place on February 25th, with performances and events arranged all over the world.
-If you’re staying at our luxury Villa Ripoli on the outskirts of Rome, drive in for Teatro Antico’s ‘From Columbina to Pucinella: a theatrical lesson in Commedia dell’Arte’ at the Casa dei Teatri.
+If you’re staying at our luxury villas in Italy, drive to Rome for Teatro Antico’s From Columbina to Pucinella: a theatrical lesson in Commedia dell’Arte at the Casa dei Teatri.
 During the Rome Carnival, you might also be lucky enough to spot a travelling band of players giving an impromptu street-side performance – just like they would have done over 500 years ago.

 To go on your own theatrical odyssey, check out our full range of beautiful, unique and luxury villas to rent in Italy, or speak to our Oliver’s Travels Concierge Team now to help plan your perfect Italian escape.